 What if you saw a clown walk by you today holding 6 puppies while crossing the street.
 Would you remember that?

 I bet you’d remember that not only today, but for many years to come.
-The reason for that is because it was a unique experience in which you attached significance to.
+Why?
+Because it was a unique experience to which you attached significance.

 Training your mind to remember anything at any given time is a simple task once you are prepared to attached significance to the item you are trying to remember.